HTC EXPANDS “LINE TO LEADERSHIP” TRAINING IN COLLABORATION WITH INDUSTRY PARTNERS

-Are you a line or operations employee who wants to make the transition to team leader?
-Or, were you recently promoted to a What you’ll learn supervisory position and want to enhance employee engagement and retention?
+Are you a front line or operations employee who wants to make the transition to team leader?
+Or, were you recently promoted to a supervisory position and want to enhance employee engagement and retention?
 If so, the new “Line to Leadership – Transitioning from Operations to Supervision” training is for you.

 The program, which was developed in collaboration with industry partners, was recently expanded in response to overwhelmingly positive feedback from industry partners, such as St. Jude Medical and Toro Company.
 Although there are dozens of leadership training programs available, there are not any in Minnesota that focus on making the transition from a line or operations position to a supervisory position.